Negligent Operation & Operating to Endanger

 Lawyers With Experience Defending Against Negligent Operation

-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. have an in-depth understanding of what it takes to successfully defend against a negligent operation charge.
+The Massachusetts OUI/DUI lawyers at the Bernard Defense Team have an in-depth understanding of what it takes to successfully defend against a negligent operation charge.
 The specific facts and circumstances of your case must be closely evaluated to determine the best course of action.
 If you are charged with an OUI and negligent operation, or negligent operation by itself, it is imperative that you have experienced lawyers working to prepare your best possible defense.
-Contact The Law Offices of Joseph D. Bernard P.C. for a free case consultation!
+Contact the Bernard Defense Team for a free case consultation!